luis-domingues/banking-app/README.md

 The program is NOT yet complete, but I will certainly improve it and finish it.

 ## Updates 🆙
+**Improved Account Security:**

+- **Implemented password functionality:** The account access number now acts as the password for secure account access.
+Users are prompted to enter their password during account creation, and password validation is enforced to ensure it has exactly 8 digits.

+**Previous Updates:**

 - [x] 'Balance' attribute changed to `public` to allow access in ShowBalance method.

 - [x] Initialization of the account balance in the 'ClientAccount' class constructor.